luqmansen/luqmansen.github.io/content/scratchpads/Database Pattern in Rust.md

 I'm not sure what to title I should put there.
 Point is, I want to highlight few coding pattern that you can use in Rust when building database, or any stateful application in which the state logic is self-contained in Rust, without any external dependencies (eg: external database).

 Why?
-Because once, before I learn rust properly, during reading the [[Database design and implementation]] book, I attempted to follow along and write the code in Rust (original code example is in Java).
+Because once, before I learn rust properly, during reading the [[Database Design and Implementation]] book, I attempted to follow along and write the code in Rust (original code example is in Java).
 I was thinking to myself "aight, Rust should be similar to Go, with slightly stricter compiler, right?".
 Oh boy....
 I was wrong.
 I hitting the compiler more than I thought it would be.
 I was too naive and jump head-first without equipping myself with the proper tools.
 At that time, I already speed-ran Rustbook + Rustling exercise, but it's not nearly enough.

 Hence, here, I want to synthesis what I have learned after that, during following this [[LSM in 3 weeks]] course.
 Most of these patterns are something that observed and I know I should've used during my first attempt of writing database in Rust.